The Topics We Cover

 Infographic about LinkedIns SSI Dashboard (for those of you still seeing the old interface)

-2. Filter for 2nd Level connections first LinkedIn recommends that you look for a leverage warm introduction to build your network.
-It's always easier to get in touch when you have something in common - for example a person you both know.
+2. Filter for 2nd-level connections first.
+LinkedIn recommends leveeraging warm introductions to build your network.
+It's always easier to get in touch when you have something in common - for example, a person you both know.

-3. Join LinkedIn groups Yes, LinkedIn recommends that.
+3. Join LinkedIn groups.
+Yes, LinkedIn recommends that.
 Do I use groups?
 No. Why?
-Because I have not made any good experience with it.
+Because I don't have good experiences with them.
 Little commitment and annoying advertising posts are two of the reasons.
-Decide for yourself if groups on LinkedIn are worth investing your time and energy.
+Decide for yourself if groups on LinkedIn are worth your time and energy.

-4. Review interesting Profile visitors This one is simple.
-You can strengthen relationships with people by visiting their profile.
-Don't mind reaching out to interesting prospects that showed on your profile.
+4. Review interesting profile visitors.
+Strengthen relationships with people by visiting their profiles.
+Reach out to interesting prospects that viewed your profile.
 One "hack" I found is: Try to visit 1000 LinkedIn profiles, 200 will view yours too.
 Why?
 Because we're all freaks and want to know who's interested in us.

 ✍️ Metric #3: Engage with insights